Gallipoli campaign: Entente strategy and the Dardanelles

-The French Minister of Justice, Aristide Briand, proposed in November to attack the Ottoman Empire but this was rejected and an attempt by the British to bribe the Ottomans to join the Allied side also failed.
+The French politician, Aristide Briand, proposed in November to attack the Ottoman Empire but this was rejected and an attempt by the British to bribe the Ottomans to join the Entente side also failed.
 Later that month, Winston Churchill, First Lord of the Admiralty, proposed a naval attack on the Dardanelles, based in part on erroneous reports of Ottoman troop strength.
 Churchill wanted to use a large number of obsolete battleships, which could not operate against the German High Seas Fleet, in a Dardanelles operation, with a small occupation force provided by the army.
-It was hoped that an attack on the Ottomans would also draw Bulgaria and Greece (formerly Ottoman possessions) into the war on the Allied side.
-On 2 January 1915, Grand Duke Nicholas of Russia appealed to Britain for assistance against the Ottomans, who were campaigning in Caucasus.
+It was hoped that an attack on the Ottomans would also draw Bulgaria and Greece into the war on the Entente side.
+On 2 January 1915, Grand Duke Nicholas of Russia appealed to Britain for assistance against the Ottomans, who were campaigning in the Caucasus.
 Planning began for a naval demonstration in the Dardanelles, to divert Ottoman troops from Caucasia.

-Attempt to force the Straits
+Naval operations

 On 17 February 1915, a British seaplane from HMS Ark Royal flew a reconnaissance sortie over the Straits.
 Two days later, the first attack on the Dardanelles began when an Anglo-French flotilla, including the British dreadnought HMS Queen Elizabeth, began a long-range bombardment of Ottoman coastal artillery batteries.
-The British had intended to use eight aircraft from Ark Royal to spot for the bombardment but all but one of these, a Short Type 136, were unserviceable.
-A period of bad weather slowed the initial phase but by 25 February the outer forts had been reduced and the entrance cleared of mines.
+The British had intended to use eight aircraft from Ark Royal to spot for the bombardment but only a Short Type 136, was serviceable.
+A period of bad weather slowed the attack but by 25 February the outer forts had been reduced and the entrance cleared of mines.
 Royal Marines were landed to destroy guns at Kum Kale and Seddülbahir, while the naval bombardment shifted to batteries between Kum Kale and Kephez.

-Frustrated by the mobility of the Ottoman batteries, which evaded the Allied bombardments and threatened the minesweepers sent to clear the Straits, Churchill began pressuring the naval commander, Admiral Sackville Carden, to increase the fleet's efforts.
+Frustrated by the mobility of the Ottoman batteries, sited on the instructions of General Otto Liman von Sanders, which evaded the Entente bombardments and threatened the minesweepers sent to clear the Straits, Churchill pressed the naval commander, Admiral Sackville Carden, to increase the fleet's efforts.
 Carden drew up fresh plans and on 4 March sent a cable to Churchill, stating that the fleet could expect to arrive in Istanbul within 14 days.
 A sense of impending victory was heightened by the interception of a German wireless message that revealed the Ottoman Dardanelles forts were running out of ammunition.
 When the message was relayed to Carden, it was agreed the main attack would be launched on or around 17 March.
 Carden, suffering from stress, was placed on the sick list by the medical officer and command was taken over by Admiral John de Robeck.